Description |

 config firewall addrgrp edit VPN_Failed_Login end

-Creating the Automation Stitch (Part 2: Action and finish Stitch).
+Step 2: Creating the Automation Stitch (Part 1: Stitch and Trigger).

 5. In the same Automation Stitch, select Add Action, then select Create, followed by selecting CLI Script.
 6. Specify the name ('BAN-SSLVPN-IP' is used in this example), then enter the following in the Script section: